geektrust/coding-problem-artefacts/NodeJS/README.md

 # Typescript

+**Please note that we DO NOT support TypeScript for Automated Code Evaluation for parameters Object Modeling and Readability.
+That will be manually reviewd by our team.
+These instructions are only to get check the correctness and build parameters of the code.**

+## Instructions for checking Correctness/Build

 Your main file should be named as `geektrust.ts`.

 As of now we only support Typescript under the NPM build system.
 This will require you to compile your typescript program into javascript.